aserpi/SA-dashboard_generator/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/aserpi/SA-dashboard_generator)
 ![GitHub workflow status](https://img.shields.io/github/actions/workflow/status/aserpi/SA-dashboard_generator/release_action.yml)

-This add-on delivers an alert action that generates Simple XML dashboards from search results and optionally schedules their PDF delivery.
+This add-on delivers an alert action that generates dashboards (both Simple XML and Dashboard Studio) from search results and optionally schedules their PDF delivery (Simple XML only).

 Starting from a dashboard template, the alert action generates a new dashboard for each result.
 If a scheduled view template is selected, PDF deliveries of the dashboards are scheduled.